-When choosing which clips to share bear in mind your different audiences—for example, I know my Twitter feed is mostly made up of technical people more likely to appreciate straight-up game news, whereas my family and friends (Facebook) will probably just enjoy the funny bits.
+When choosing which clips to share bear in mind your different audiences—for example, I know my Twitter feed is mostly made up of technical people more likely to appreciate straight-up game news.
+In contrast, my family and friends (Facebook) will probably just enjoy the funny bits.

 The reason I love Recast so much is that watching a video clip is really easy and a low commitment for someone on social media.
 They can quickly get an idea if your content is appealing in a single click and just a few seconds.
 On the other hand, getting someone to subscribe to your podcast is a much bigger commitment.

-While our podcast, I Don’t Have Time To Game Anymore, is not the best example, we’ve determined that the route to popularity and promotion is getting guests on your show.
-Guests will promote your show for you because they’re on it, and you may acquire listeners from their network.
+While our podcast, I Don't Have Time To Game Anymore, is a bad example, we've determined that the route to popularity and promotion is getting guests on your show.
+Guests will promote your show for you because they're on it, and you may acquire listeners from their network.
 A good example—I really like the Adam Buxton podcast.
-At some point Adam mentioned that he was a guest on the Throwing Shade podcast, and so I checked that out.
+At some point, Adam mentioned that he was a guest on the Throwing Shade podcast, and so I checked that out.

-We started off adding transcripts but it’s very very time-consuming.
-However, if the podcast is very important to your business (or if you simply have the money) I’d recommend you consider it.
+We started off adding transcripts, but it's very, very time-consuming.
+However, if the podcast is significant to your business (or if you simply have the money), I'd recommend you consider it.
 Is it worth it?
-I don’t really know, but Google understands text not audio.
+I don't really know, but Google understands text, not audio.

-Remember, making a decent podcast is time consuming so find your intrinsic motivation.
+Remember, making a decent podcast is time-consuming, so find your intrinsic motivation.
 Also, remember there are lots of advantages to making a podcast.
-Running a podcast has made me much more thoughtful about communication and trying to keep people’s attention and I am more aware of my tone of my voice.
-I listen back to our old episodes every now and again and it’s easy to hear the progress we’ve made.
+Running a podcast has made me much more thoughtful about communication and trying to keep people’s attention, and I am more aware of the tone of my voice.
+I listen back to our old episodes every now and again, and it's easy to hear the progress we've made.
 These are great transferrable skills.